 Civil society provides a way to engage productively in the process of social change.
 It comprises the ecosystem that influences social change outside of the family, market or government, and plays a critical role in creating an inclusive and equitable society by pursuing social accountability and good governance, and amplifying the voices of marginalized groups.
 IRIS aims to support civil society to influence or jointly develop policy strategies alongside government.
 Our key areas include:

-For a list of current and past projects, publications and events, see: Social Relations and Civil Society portfolio
+For a list of current and past projects, publications and events, see the Social Relations and Civil Society portfolio page here.